Howell, New South Wales: Decline and disappearance

 The loss of 250 jobs, when the Conrad mine closed in March 1913, had immediate consequences for the mining village of Howell.
 Soon after the mine closed, a work gang of ethnic-Chinese demolished or relocated many of the village's houses and shops, selling them for reuse in nearby towns.
 Equipment and buildings of the mine were sold by an auction, over two days in June 1914.
 The items sold included the mine manager's house, built by the last manager of the mine, which sold for £40, a fraction of its original cost.
 Other buildings fell to ruin.

 The declining village sent men to the First World War.
 The roll of honour from Howell's public school lists 54 names, nine of whom died.
+Although the school remained open, a classroom was removed and re-erected at Tingha, during 1918.

 The licensee of the Bora Creek Hotel applied for a licence renewal in January 1918, but was only granted a final one year's renewal, to allow the sale of the licence and its transfer elsewhere.
 The licensing inspector had objected to the renewal, because the building was old and dilapidated, and he stated that the police had not insisted on repairs only because they knew that the business could not bear the cost.
 Howell was described as "practically deserted".
 In early February 1919, the hotel's furniture, stove, baths and cooking utensils were put to an auction sale.

 Over its life, the village suffered greatly from fires.
 In March 1904, the Catholic church burned down, under suspicious circumstances.
 In December 1904, the assay office at the Conrad mine burned down.
 In February 1908, a fire destroyed one of the village's stores and its stock, all insured.
 However, the worst ones occurred during the years of the village's decline; a series of unexplained fires, starting in the early hours of the morning, which seem to have destroyed buildings that were insured but were never rebuilt.